 The projected 2.0-percent annual growth in GDP over 2016–26 is higher than that experienced over the previous 10 years—a period heavily affected by the 2007–09 recession.
 However, economic growth is not expected to reach the 3.0 percent or higher growth rate achieved over most of the 1970s through early 2000s.
 The U.S. economy is undergoing structural changes, largely attributable to the higher percentage of population in older age groups with much lower participation rates in the labor force.
 With fewer people working, the economy has limited capacity to generate as much economic output.

 By 2026, the service-providing industry sectors are projected to account for more than 81 percent of all wage and salary jobs in the economy and for most of the job growth.
 The health care and social assistance sector will account for more than one-third of the jobs added over the projections decade.
 The real output of the total service-providing sectors is projected to grow slightly faster than that of the overall economy from 2016 to 2026.
 Although employment in the goods-producing sectors is expected to grow by an annual rate of 0.1 percent from 2016 to 2026, real output in those sectors is expected to grow 2.1 percent annually over the decade.

 Occupational employment is projected to grow by 7.4 percent from 2016 to 2026, nearly 1.0 percent faster than the projected growth during the 2014–24 decade.
 Employment growth is projected for nearly all occupational groups, from healthcare to transportation occupations.
-The only occupational group projected to decline from 2016 to 2026 is production occupations, at a rate of 4.1 percent.
-These declines are due primarily to expected employment losses in the manufacturing sector.
+Two occupational groups are projected to decline from 2016 to 2026: production occupations, at a rate of 4.3 percent, and farming, fishing, and forestry occupations, at a rate of 0.3 percent.

 Preparing the projections: methodology overview